gcb-hub/BLISS/README.md

 ### License
-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This work is licensed under the [CC BY-NC-ND 4.0 DEED](https://creativecommons.org/licenses/by-nc-nd/4.0/).